Ovy95/MFV/README.md

 2. type git clone "https://github.com/Ovy95/MFV.git" in the terminal

-3. cd into 'Favourite-Programming-Language' (Change directory's)
+3. cd into 'MFV' (Change directory's)

 4. Install node.js and run npm install in command line to install dependencies